 Who Has Responsibility For Recording Injuries At Work?

-By Meg Berry.
-Last updated 13th January 2022.
+By Danielle Fletcher.
+Last Updated 1st December 2023.
 No matter what type of accident at work you suffer injuries in, it’s vital that someone records it.
 Whether you’re intending on making an injury claim against your employer if you hurt yourself at work, a workplace accident report is often a legal requirement.
 But who has the responsibility for recording injuries at work, what are those responsibilities and does an accident report log affect your ability to make a personal injury claim?

 At UK Law, we’re here to offer expert guidance and advice to those who’ve suffered a personal injury that wasn’t their fault.

 As well as giving you a wealth of useful information in this guide, we could also help you start your claim.
 Our advisors could answer any questions you have about your specific case.

 If we believe you could have a strong case, our panel of lawyers could help you with your claim on a No Win No Fee basis.
 Why not contact us to find out more?
 You can reach the team on:

 - Claim online: Fill out your query using our online form.

 - Live chat: Speak with an advisor using the live chat function below.

 Select A Section